 There’s really one main rule when it comes to choosing when you’ll hit the Everglades: dodge the insects.
 Well, that and the hurricanes!
 Generally speaking, bugs and big Atlantic weather systems come with the Florida wet season.
-That runs in line with the US summertime and the start of Fall.
-So, you’ll see most people planning a tropical safari sometime between December and April.
+That runs in line with the summertime and the start of Fall.
+So, you’ll see most people planning a tropical safari to this US national park in the winter.
 Not only is it warm and dry, but receding water levels reveal sawgrass plains and bring impressive migratory birds in from the north.

 Everglades National Park Hours

 The park itself is always open.
 No matter the season, no matter the weather, you should find that there’s always access to the vine-strewn cypress hammocks and sawgrass plains.
 You should be aware that the Ernest F. Coe Visitor Center, located in Homestead on the eastern fringes of the park, is only open from 9am to 5pm in the wet season, and from 8am to 5pm in the dry season.
 Everglades National Park is currently under limited operations due to COVID-19.
 Some facilities may not be available and staffing may be limited.